logicalpath/jobkeeper/readme.md

 Jobkeeper is a Mongodb, Node, Express, Jade web app that tracks job applications.
-Company name, positon, interviews, referrrals, source of the job posting, date applied.
+It tracks Company name, positon, interviews, referrrals, source of the job posting, date applied.
 The current version 0.0.1 simply lists the job apps that were imported via a file of json documents derived from a spreadsheet.